New Releases by Melissa Stewart

 Pinocchio Rex and Other Tyrannosaurs

 Read and find out about tyrannosaurs beyond T. Rex in this colorfully illustrated nonfiction picture book.
 Everyone knows that Tyrannosaurus rex is the huge dinosaur with sharp claws and tiny arms.
 But in this appealing level 2 picture book from acclaimed science writer Melissa Stewart, you’ll learn that T. rex is not the only tyrannosaur that existed in prehistoric times.
 This book is the perfect overview of the exciting new discoveries in the land of tyrannosaurs.
 Read and find out how tyrannosaurs evolved—from the tiny Dilong to the enormous T. rex.
 The book also includes an infographic, activity, and glossary, as well as “Dr. Steve Says” sidebars that give readers insight into what it felt like for Dr. Steve to be involved with the discovery of P. Rex!
 In the last fifteen years, scientists have found many tyrannosaurs, including one with a really long pointy nose.
 The New York Times bestselling coauthor of this book, Dr. Steve Brusatte, went to China in order to help ID the dinosaur that he would give the nickname Pinocchio Rex.
 This is a clear and appealing science book for early elementary age kids, both at home and in the classroom.
-It''s a Level 2 Let''s-Read-and-Find-Out, which means the book explores more challenging concepts for children in the primary grades.
-The 100+ titles in this leading nonfiction series are: hands-on and visual acclaimed and trusted great for classrooms Top 10 reasons to love LRFOs: Entertain and educate at the same time Have appealing, child-centered topics Developmentally appropriate for emerging readers Focused; answering questions instead of using survey approach Employ engaging picture book quality illustrations Use simple charts and graphics to improve visual literacy skills Feature hands-on activities to engage young scientists Meet national science education standards Written/illustrated by award-winning authors/illustrators & vetted by an expert in the field Over 130 titles in print, meeting a wide range of kids'' scientific interests Books in this series support the Common Core Learning Standards, Next Generation Science Standards, and the Science, Technology, Engineering, and Math (STEM) standards.
-Let''s-Read-and-Find-Out is the winner of the American Association for the Advancement of Science/Subaru Science Books & Films Prize for Outstanding Science Series.
+It's a Level 2 Let's-Read-and-Find-Out, which means the book explores more challenging concepts for children in the primary grades.
+The 100+ titles in this leading nonfiction series are: hands-on and visual acclaimed and trusted great for classrooms Top 10 reasons to love LRFOs: Entertain and educate at the same time Have appealing, child-centered topics Developmentally appropriate for emerging readers Focused; answering questions instead of using survey approach Employ engaging picture book quality illustrations Use simple charts and graphics to improve visual literacy skills Feature hands-on activities to engage young scientists Meet national science education standards Written/illustrated by award-winning authors/illustrators & vetted by an expert in the field Over 130 titles in print, meeting a wide range of kids' scientific interests Books in this series support the Common Core Learning Standards, Next Generation Science Standards, and the Science, Technology, Engineering, and Math (STEM) standards.
+Let's-Read-and-Find-Out is the winner of the American Association for the Advancement of Science/Subaru Science Books & Films Prize for Outstanding Science Series.

-Predator Face-Off
+National Geographic Readers: Predator Face-Off

-release date: Jan 01, 2017
+release date: Jul 25, 2017

-Predator Face-Off
+National Geographic Readers: Predator Face-Off

-release date: Feb 02, 2016
+release date: Jan 01, 2016

-National Geographic Readers: Meteors
+National Geographic Readers: Water

-National Geographic Readers: Meteors
+National Geographic Readers: Water

 Zoom in on Ladybugs